 3 yrs to 4 yrs

-The rooms are divided up according to the ages of the children.
-Each area is designed to provide the best possible early learning experience for each child, and to help them develop a love of learning.
+At Headstart Early Learning, the rooms are divided up according to the ages of the children.
+Each area is designed to provide the best possible early learning experience for each child.

-Educators provide a home away from home where children feel safe and secure.
+Educators try to provide a home away from home where children feel safe and secure.
 The children’s wellbeing and development is the focus, with age appropriate activities.
-Children take part in tummy time, sensory play, reading and singing.
-An open door policy allows parents free access anytime for a feed, play or cuddle.
+Children take part in tummy time, sensory play, messy play, reading and singing.
+There is a private room for parents to feed their babies anytime.

 Care for children under school age, on premises especially built or adapted for early childhood education and care services.
 Private operators, local councils, community organisations, employers and non-profit organisations may run long day care centres.Occasional, Casual or Flexible Care

 Occasional, Flexible or Casual Care Services provide short periods of care for children under school age.
 Families can access Occasional, Flexible or Casual Care on either a regular or casual basis a variety of reasons including, shift or part-time work, respite care, crisis and emergency care, shopping or attending appointments.Pre-school / Kindergarten / Prep

 Pre-school is a planned educational program for children in the years before a child commences school.
 Children are usually aged between 3 and 5 years of age.
 Pre-school may take place in a range of settings including a purpose built building, in a community setting, a school, as part of a long day care centre or a mobile or visiting service.

 In January 2012 the National Quality Framework (NQF) came into effect across Australia.

 The purpose of the NQF is to improve and standardise the quality of child care through a range of measures including better staff to child ratios, higher staff qualifications and an assessment and rating system designed to promote continuous improvement.